itaditya/zero-to-job-ready/README.md

 #### Topics to learn

+1. Event Delegation
+1. Objects in Detail.
-1. concept of 'this'
+1. concept of 'this' and quirks of `this`.
 1. Closures
-1. Promises
+1. Making class like structures, using `new` , `this` and functions.
+1. Prototypes and Prototypical Inheritance.
+1. Develop own javascript library.
 1. es6
 1. Functional Javascript
 1. fetch api
+1. promises
+1. async/await
 1. webpack
 1. javascript design patterns (revealing module and pub-sub a must).
-1. eslint, jest
+1. tools like eslint, jest and properly learning npm.
+1. Develop modern js lib and publish to npm.
+1. Factory Functions
+1. Regular Expressions
+1. Hoisting
+1. Event Loop

 #### Project Suggestions (from easy to hard)